bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d6.md

 ##### Response

-To mitigate the possibility of resource depletion attacks, when the server supports receiver tagging we introduce a two-step process to obtain a token before being allowed to tag.
+To mitigate the possibility of resource depletion attacks, when the server supports client tagging we introduce a two-step process to obtain a token before being allowed to tag.
 The first step involves obtaining a **grant**.
 A grant is temporary permission to make a specific request.

-When a tag service supports receiver tagging, it responds to an unauthenticated `/tag` request by returning a `401 Unauthorized` response containing a grant that allows the device to request an authentication token.
-This grant consists of two parts: a **scope** which indicates that the server supports receiver tagging, and a **token** which is used in the subsequent request to `/token`.
+When a tag service supports client tagging, it responds to an unauthenticated `/tag` request by returning a `401 Unauthorized` response containing a grant that allows the device to request an authentication token.
+This grant consists of two parts: a **scope** which indicates that the server supports client tagging, and a **token** which is used in the subsequent request to `/token`.

 A general principle is that a grant is only guaranteed to be valid on